savchenkoyana/Nbody/02_Reproduce_JGB/README.md

   source start_nemo.sh
   ```

-- Switch to custom NEMO version (needed for NbodyX methods):
+- Switch to custom NEMO version (needed for Nbodyx methods, such as Nbody0 and Nbody6):

   ```shell
   cd $NEMO